tommyvdz/RunPowerWorkout/README.md

 Garmin doesn't yet support power as target in structured workouts natively, but as of ConnectIQ 3.2 it does enable datafields to read structured workout information, including power targets.
 This datafield reads those powertargets and dispays a gauge to visualize your current power output in relation to the target.

-It currently supports all watch models that are updated to ConnectIQ 3.2.
-For devices with capability level 3 or 4, you need to have your Stryd paired as a power meter in order for the datafield to access the power values.
-For devices with capability level 1 or 2, you need to enter your stryd ANT ID.
+It currently supports structured workouts for all watch models that are updated to ConnectIQ 3.2.
+For devices with power support (see table below), you need to have your Stryd paired as a power meter in order for the datafield to access the power values.
+For other devices you need to enter your stryd ANT ID.

+### I have a watch with no support for ConnectIQ 3.2, can I still use your datafield ?

+Yes !
+However, you will not be able to receive structured workout alerts.
+You can set a zone for the whole activity and receive alerts if you are outside of its bounds.

 ### Features

 The datafield displays:
 * A gauge showing your current power in relation to the workout step targets.
-For low memory devices (capabilities 1 and 3), the gauge is not displayed.
+For low memory devices, the gauge is not displayed.
 * The target power boundary values

 If in 4 or 6 fields layout, it will also display the remaining time or distance for the current workout step, or lap time if outside of a workout.